Skip to content

 Do sleep tracker apps sell your data?

 Some do.
-Sleep Cycle's App Store privacy label states the app 'may track you across apps and websites owned by other companies.'
+Sleep Cycle's App Store privacy label states the app "may track you across apps and websites owned by other companies."
 SnoreLab has been flagged by Common Sense Privacy for unclear data-sharing policies.
-Snollo's architecture makes data selling technically impossible: all audio analysis runs on your iPhone, and no data reaches Snollo's servers because Snollo has no servers.
+Snollo's setup is different: audio is classified on your iPhone and the saved results live in your own iCloud, under your Apple ID — there is no separate Snollo account or database to sell.

 What does 'on-device sleep tracking' mean?

-On-device sleep tracking means all data processing — including audio analysis for snore detection — happens on your iPhone's processor using local machine learning models, not on a company's cloud servers.
-Snollo uses Apple's CoreML framework for all audio classification.
-Your bedroom audio is analyzed and immediately discarded.
-Only classified metadata is saved to your private iCloud container.
+On-device sleep tracking means all data processing — including audio analysis for snore detection — happens on your iPhone using local machine-learning models, not on a company's cloud servers.
+Your bedroom audio is analyzed in memory and immediately discarded.
+Only event metadata and the short clips you choose to save get written — to your own iCloud, under your Apple ID.

 Is there a sleep tracker that doesn't require an account?